shamor98/Incident-Reports/README.md

 - Save Report
 The purpose of this application is to provide a clear and functional interface.

+## References:
-## Hutchinson, B. (2021, June 29).
+ Hutchinson, B. (2021, June 29).
 The problem with incident reporting.
 SafetyInsights.org.

-## Bartosińska, I. (2026, June 19).
+ Bartosińska, I. (2026, June 19).
 What is a mobile app?
 Types, examples, and how it works.
 Droids On Roids.

-## Jackson, E. (2024, November 19).
+ Jackson, E. (2024, November 19).
 Frontend vs. backend development: Choose your side, master your craft.
 Medium. https://medium.com/@ebojacky/frontend-vs-backend-development-choose-your-side-master-your-craft-14774e77fe0f

-## MockFlow.
+ MockFlow.
 (2026, June 4).
 Importance of wireframing in product design process.

-## Holcombe, J. (2026, March 20).
+ Holcombe, J. (2026, March 20).
 What is GitHub?
 A beginner’s introduction to GitHub.
 Kinsta.